 - “You don’t care about me” means “I need you to tell me you care about me”

-- “You are not my real Mom” means “I miss my real Mom and I’m having a challenge adjusting to your style” (stepmothers, take note – besides being fact, remember your stepchildren are required to make adjustments they did not choose to make)
+- “You are not my real Mom” means “I miss my real Mom and I’m having a challenge adjusting to your style” (stepmothers, take note – besides being fact, remember your stepchildren must make adjustments they did not choose to make)

 - “All the other kids get to go and I don’t” means “It is hard to be different”